rage/programming-24/data/part-10/4-application-development.md

 application.execute()
 ```

 This program doesn't do very much yet, but let's go through the contents.
 The constructor method creates a new PhoneBook, which is stored in a private attribute.
 The method `execute(self)` starts the program's text-based user interface, the core of which is the `while` loop, which keeps asking the user for commands until they type in the command for exiting.
-There is also a method for intructions, `help(self)`, which is called before entering the loop, so that the instructions are printed out.
+There is also a method for instructions, `help(self)`, which is called before entering the loop, so that the instructions are printed out.

 Now, let's add some actual functionality.
 First, we implement adding new data to the phone book: